Here's the situation I'm in: it's already mid-August, and I am NOT ready for summer to be over yet.

 I mean, I haven't gone to enough bonfires, or on enough bike rides.
 I only went to an amusement park once, and haven't eaten any deep-fried fair food.
 I missed out on fireworks, haven't been on nearly enough hikes, and don't even have a hint of a tan.
 In fact, this summer is the first in the past 3 or 4 that I didn't go to a SINGLE beach — in fact, I don't think I even wore a bathing suit.

-So, when my boyfriend and I started brainstorming a combined birthday trip for late September/early October, we both decided that we want to extend our summers.
+So, when Elliot and I started brainstorming a combined birthday trip for late September/early October, we both decided that we want to extend our summers.
 We both agreed that we should go somewhere warm.
 Somewhere sunny.
 Somewhere… beachy.

 Then Panama City Beach's Bucket List campaign fell into my email inbox.